 In 2012 The Witcher was re-released for Apple and Linux devices.
 Since its release the game has garnered over 100 international awards, including notable recognitions from GameSpot, GameSpy and IGN for the best role-playing game.

-The GOG.com platform currently includes over 1,300 items and most of its customers come from the United States and Western Europe.
 In March 2012 the company began expanding its catalogue with newer games, including premiere releases, and also added support for Apple computers.